howl-anderson/vimapt/README.md

 #### auto complete on packages

-Almost every command in vimapt support auto-complete.For example, if you want remove a package that named 'example-package', When you type `:VimApt remove example-`, then press TAB / Tab, if there are only one package installed in vimapt which name begin with `example-`, vimapt will auto-completed with `:VimApt remove example-package`, if there multiply packages which name begin with `example-`, vimapt will auto-recycle during those package names.
+Almost every command in vimapt support auto-complete.
+For example, if you want remove a package that named 'example-package', When you type `:VimApt remove example-`, then press TAB / Tab, if there are only one package installed in vimapt which name begin with `example-`, vimapt will auto-completed with `:VimApt remove example-package`, if there multiply packages which name begin with `example-`, vimapt will auto-recycle during those package names.

 ## Tutorial

-After you installed vimapt, here I will use install `nerd-tree` as an example, show the process of how usage vimapt.
+After you installed vimapt, here will use install `nerd-tree` as an example, show the process of how usage vimapt.

 1. Update your vimapt repository cache.